Indigenous Experiences

 McAbee Fossil Beds Heritage Site

 The McAbee Fossil Beds is a heritage site east of Cache Creek.
-The McAbee fossil beds were deposited in a lake during the Eocene Epoch, over 50 million years ago.
-The heritage site is closed to the public while interpretive components are installed.
-The site is scheduled to re-open with interpretive hiking trails in spring 2022.
+These ancient fossil beds were deposited in a lake during the Eocene Epoch, over 50 million years ago.
+The site is open during the summer months and offers a series of interpretive hiking trails with scenic viewpoints.